State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Consent Requirements for Telemarketing and Automatic Dialing

 Massachusetts enforces strict consent requirements for telemarketing, particularly for calls made with automatic dialing systems or prerecorded messages.
-Telemarketers must obtain prior express consent before initiating these calls, in line with federal One-to-One standards.
-Massachusetts law emphasizes the need for clear, documented consent to prevent unsolicited communications, holding companies accountable for proper compliance.
+In accordance with federal one-to-one standards, telemarketers must obtain prior express consent before initiating these calls.
+Massachusetts law emphasizes the need for clear, documented consent to prevent unsolicited communications and holds companies accountable for proper compliance.

 Do Not Call Compliance and Record-Keeping